DaKnig/DewDuct/README.md

 - [x] Subscription list page.

-- [ ] Subscription video list, with a button for updating the list.
+- [ ] "What's New", for videos from subscriptions, with a button for updating the list.

 ## Get in contact!